danushkhanna/MoRT/README.md

-# **Mort - The Movie Recommender Chatbot: Pick Your Flix the New Way**
+# **MORT - The Movie Recommender Chatbot: Pick Your Flix the New Way**

-Welcome to Mort, the one-stop bot that delivers the movie you're looking for.
+Welcome to MORT, the one-stop bot that delivers the movie you're looking for.
 Mort is a chatbot that recommends the best movies based on your preferences.
-With Mort, you no longer need to go through irrelevant search results to find a good movie to watch.
+With MORT, you no longer need to go through irrelevant search results to find a good movie to watch.

 # **Features**

-Mort offers several features that make it stand out from other movie recommendation websites and bots:
+MORT offers several features that make it stand out from other movie recommendation websites and bots:

 - Filtered recommendations based on your preferences
 - Top results only; scans through all the relevant results on the web